 The Right Tone for Explaining Medical Devices

 Medical device advertising is a growing industry, which uses voiceovers to explain surgical procedures and how medical devices function.
 In narrating videos about the mode-of-action of medical products, a clear and concise “peer” voice is necessary.
-Technical narrations like these require an understanding of how things work.
-It also needs a subtle level of excitement around why they are important and worth learning about.
+Technical narrations like these require an understanding of how things work, and a subtle level of excitement around why they are important and worth learning about.

-Now companies are taking a new approach and speaking directly to their potential patients.
-This B2C (Business-to-Consumer) style requires a softer, confidently conversational style of voiceover.
+Now companies are taking a new approach and speaking directly to their potential patients, and this B2C (Business-to-Consumer) style requires a softer, confidently conversational style of voiceover.

 Confident Medical-Legal Voice Over